ybhold0125/learngit/readme.txt

-C
-C
-A
-B
-B

-Git is a version conT
+git is a distributed version control system git is free software